Life is meant to be lived in community, not alone.

 How do I get in a Community Group?

 Rooted is your first step to joining a community group.
 You can find more info on Rooted here.
 If you are not connected in a community group, we would love to help you find one.
-Click here to view a list of all our groups.

 When, where, and how long do groups meet?